Top Tips for Accessible Interior Design

 Most importantly, and possibly most obviously, consider what the kitchen will actually be used for.
 If its user is a keen cook, they’ll need different appliances and a different layout than someone who struggles with cooking and mainly eats pre-prepared meals.
 It’s also worth bearing in mind how needs might change in the future – to avoid creating something that’s functional now, but which might not be fit for purpose before long.

 In either of these rooms, and in more casual living spaces like bedrooms and lounges, the devil is in the detail.

 Houseplants have become all the rage in recent years, and Instagram and Pinterest are bursting at the seams with monstera plants, succulents and other easy-care vegetation.
 While low-maintenance plants are suitable for many, in some instances your best bet is to add colour and ‘life’ to a room with no-maintenance artificial plants instead.

 Perfect for those who struggle to keep real plants watered, fed and re-potted – as well as those who’d simply rather be doing other things – modern artificial plants are becoming impossible to tell from the real thing.
 They’re also great for seasonal changes, as different types and colours of plant can be stored away and brought out to suit.

 Whether it’s adding a bright floral centerpiece in summer or rich, wintry greenery when the weather gets cold, faux plants require no maintenance by the user but can have the same mood-boosting properties as real ones.

-Designing accessible interiors can feel daunting if you’re unfamiliar with the territory, but there’s plenty of advice and guidance out there.
+Creating accessible interior design can feel daunting if you’re unfamiliar with the territory, but there’s plenty of advice and guidance out there.
 Whether you’re working on a professional project or simply trying to update a family home or guest room, start by thinking about the user’s needs and work from there, rather than starting with appealing features and trying to fit someone’s needs around them.